Niko32/ProbML/research/summaries.md

 The kernels typically used seem to be the Exponential Kernel, linear kernel and spherical kernel.

 They too simply vary those across problems.

+Most kriging methods assume stationarity, aka that the mean of the data does not change across space.
+Universal kriging suggests the addition of a mean model. [@armstrong1984problems] offers an explanation in his paper discussing problems with universal kriging.

+# Kernels
+I found a comprehensive [page that visualizes various kernels](https://peterroelants.github.io/posts/gaussian-process-kernels/).
+I suggest the Rational quadratic kernel which supposedly captures a mixture of Radial Basis Functions and is seemingly quite good at offering a distance-related covariance function that captures fine structures (depending on it's parameters.)
+Honestly, this choice is very much made by gut feeling that this kernel would better be able to capture the fine grained influence of a tertiary feature such as urban density.